TheSapphRyz/ZIPcord-cl/README.md

 Design for messages<br/>
 ✅NSIS installation<br/>
 Registration and auth<br/>
+Images, gifs, videos in chat<br/>
-Notification for chat and another things
+Notification for chat and another things<br/>